Northern Wisconsin Waterfalls

 This is an impressive waterfall consisting of several drops and some very dramatic gorge walls.
-Unfortunately there is a dam a short distance above the falls and most of the water is diverted for power generation.
+There is a dam a short distance above the falls and most of the water is diverted for power generation.
 The power company is required to maintain at least 20 cubic feet of water per second flowing over the falls.
 Early spring is the best time to see the falls.

 From the parking lot you can head to the left for a nice scenic view of the final drop (65 feet).
 You can see some of the upper falls as well from here.
 The fence is a bit frustrating and often blocks your view, but it also will save you from a long, long fall into the gorge.
-The overlook is at the top of the gorge wall pictured below.
+The overlook is at the top of the gorge wall.

 There is a wide grassy trail that leads farther upstream.
 From here you can find a relatively safe way down to the level of the top of the final drop.
 This is not a maintained trail, but it gets a lot of local traffic.
 From here you can get a good look at the upper drop (20 feet), a bunch of rapids above that, and the dam above that.
 It looks like the dam may have been built on the edge of another sizable drop.

 From the parking lot there is also a paved trail that descends steeply down to the river and lake.
 Superior Falls is very close to the lake.
 You can look at the falls, and then turn around and look at the lake.
 Once at the bottom you can walk upstream for some closer views of the final drop.
-There is a well beaten path that goes behind the power house.
+There is a well-beaten path that goes behind the powerhouse.
 The cliffs and rocks at the base of the falls are really spectacular.

-Upson Falls is in Upson Wisconsin.
+Upson Falls is in Upson, Wisconsin.
 It is in a small town park off of Park Rd.
 If you are heading south on 122, take a right when you reach Upson and you will be on Park Rd.
 There are signs on 77 telling you how to reach Upson Falls.

 This is a small waterfall consisting of a couple of drops, the largest of which is around 6 feet high.
 The waterfall is on the Potato River (or Creek at this point).
 As the Potato River flows north it gets more impressive.
 The large Potato Falls are roughly 20 miles away.
 Foster Falls is about 6 miles downstream.

 A wild and dramatic falls located in the woods of Iron County.
-A rough two track leads to within a couple hundred yards of the falls, but you may prefer to hike in.
+A rough two-track leads to within a couple hundred yards of the falls, but you may prefer to hike in.
 This is one of the most scenic falls in Wisconsin, despite by no means being the biggest.

 Reaching the falls is straightforward, especially if you have an ATV or a high clearance vehicle.
 For those of us with less rugged vehicles, you may need to hike about 1.5 miles to reach the falls.
 From Highway 169 take a right onto Vogues road.
-Vogues road is a wide, well maintained dirt road.
+Vogues road is a wide, well-maintained dirt road.
 Follow Vogues road for 3.6 miles.
-It does a big arc, and ends at a hairpin turn where it meets Casey Sag Road.
+It does a big arc and ends at a hairpin turn where it meets Casey Sag Road.
 At this point you will be heading west.
-Casey Sag Road continues west as a rough two track.
-Another two track heads south.
+Casey Sag Road continues west as a rough two-track.
+Another two-track heads south.
 This is the road, or perhaps more accurately the trail, to Wren Falls.
 You could take a car or truck down it, but it is only wide enough for one vehicle, and there is no room to pass, and little room to pull off.
 People take ATVs down the trail, and mountain bikes would work well.

 Follow the trail for about 1.3 miles.
 There you will reach a fork.
 Take the right fork, and follow it for about 1000 feet.
-It ends at a turn around.
-There is an impressive overlook here, a 100 feet above the falls.
+It ends at a turnaround.
+There is an impressive overlook here, 100 feet above the falls.
 There is a steep descent down to the base of the falls here if you look carefully.
 If you follow the trails on the rim downstream, you can find some less high but still steep descents into the gorge.